catholicmelb/parish-handbook/docs/contents/5-employees-and-volunteers.md

 There may have been a building order, emergency order, a determination of ESMs or a maintenance determination made with respect to the building.
 This will set out the ESMs that apply to the building.
 If you are uncertain as to whether such an order or determination has been made with respect to a parish building, contact the building department at your local council.

-For buildings constructed before 1 July 1994 where there is no occupancy permit, the parish may apply to a municipal or private building surveyor for a determination of ESMs for any parish building falling within the building classes listed under 'Buildings covered by the Regulations' above.
+For buildings constructed before 1 July 1994 where there is no occupancy permit, the parish may apply to a municipal or private building surveyor for a determination of ESMs for any parish building falling within the building classes listed under **‘Buildings covered by the Regulations’ above.**

 ### Buildings constructed or altered since 1 July 1994